MartinDupont/SchafkopfBot/README.md

 ## Misc.

-As of the 2nd of August 2018, the computer agent is still being refined and tested, so I will refrain from posting any detailed summary on how the different game playing agents work.
+As of the 2nd of October 2018, the computer agent is still being refined and tested, so I will refrain from posting any detailed summary on how the different game playing agents work.